AhmetGurdal/SecureSites/README.md

 # SecureSites
-This script is using for detect hacksites in sites sourcecode.
+This script is using for detect hacksites in the sourcecodes of sites.